 Trade Forex Trading

-Forex Moving Average Convergence Divergence Expert Advisor rules can be combined with other Forex trading indicators to come up with other EA Forex Robots that trade using rules based on two or more indicators combined to form a forex trading system.
+Moving Average Convergence Divergence Expert Advisor rules can be combined with other indicators to come up with other EA Bots that trade using rules based on two or more indicators combined to form a system.

-Moving Average Convergence/Divergence (MACD) Forex Technical Analysis Trading Signals
+Moving Average Convergence/Divergence (MACD) Forex Technical Analysis Signals

-The Moving Average Convergence/Divergence (MACD) indicator was developed by Gerald Appel.
+The MA Convergence/Divergence (MACD) indicator was developed by Gerald Appel.

 The Moving Average Convergence/Divergence (MACD) is one of the simplest, most reliable, and most commonly used indicators available.
-The MACD is a momentum oscillator with some trend-following characteristics.
-The most popular construction of the MACD first calculates the difference between two moving averages and plots that as the "Fast" line; A second "Signal" (trigger) line is then calculated from the resulting "Fast" line and plotted in the same frame as the "Fast" line.
-The "standard" MACD values for the "Fast" line are a 12-period exponential moving average and a 26-period exponential moving average and a 9-period exponential moving average for the "Signal" line.
+MACD is a momentum oscillator with some trend-following characteristics.
+The most popular construction of the MACD first calculates the difference between two moving averages and plots that as the "Fast' line: A second 'Signal" (trigger) line is then calculated from the resulting 'Fast' line and plotted in the same frame as the 'Fast' line.
+The 'standard' MACD values for the 'Fast' line are a 12-period exponential moving average and a 26-period exponential moving average and a 9-period exponential moving average for the 'Signal' line.

 2. Fast line / Zero-Level Crossover: When the Fast line crosses above zero a buy signal is given.
 Alternatively, when the Fast line crosses below zero a sell signal is given.

-Looking for divergences between the MACD and price can prove to be very effective in identifying potential reversal and/or trend continuation points in price movement.
-There are several types of divergences:
+Looking for divergences between the MACD and price can prove to be very effective in spotting the potential reversal and/or trend continuation points in price movement.
+There are various types of divergences:

 Classic Divergence (Regular Divergence)

-• Bullish Divergence = Lower lows in price and higher lows in the MACD
+• Bullish Divergence = Lower lows in price & higher lows in the MACD

-• Bearish Divergence = Higher highs in price and lower highs in the MACD
+• Bearish Divergence = Higher highs in price & lower highs in the MACD

 Hidden Divergence (Reverse, Continuation, Trend Divergence)

-• Bullish Divergence = Lower lows in MACD and higher lows in price
+• Bullish Divergence = Lower lows in MACD & higher lows in price

 • Bearish Divergence = Higher highs in MACD and lower highs in price